Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 • How would the ministry be different with another person in their role?

 These questions connect staff evaluations to ministry evaluations.
 It's best to do both in tandem.
-That way you can work with staff to improve their performance at the same time as they improve their ministries.
+That way, you can work with staff to improve their performance as they improve their ministries.

 If you're intimidated by the idea of giving your staff challenging feedback, remember that it is a Biblical practice.
 Throughout the New Testament, the apostles challenged one another on their ministry practices.
 Paul even had to call Peter out publicly when his misguided approach to ministry was driving people away from Christ (Galatians 2:11-14)!